-In December 1993 founding members Johnny and Robbie Stoj, who for many years had been Heavy Metal fans, officially formed Pegazus.
-Around this time also, lead vocalist Justin Fleming joined the brothers to play classic Heavy Metal and Power Metal structures.
-But the Grunge music scene had become huge so critics claimed that their ideas for Heavy Metal would not fly.
+n December 1993 founding members Johnny and Robbie Stoj, who for many years had been heavy metal fans, officially formed Pegazus.
+Around this time also, lead vocalist Justin Fleming joined the brothers to play classic heavy metal and Power Metal structures.
+But the grunge music scene had become huge so critics claimed that their ideas for heavy metal would not fly.

 In January 1994 bass player Dave King joined after only listening to about 30 seconds of the song Past Life on a rough demo, he was ready to join the band to complete the four piece line-up.
 Rehearsals at the Stoj home began and as the songs came together as did their leather and studded outfits.

 Friday, August 5 1994, at the Richmond Tavern the band's debut live performance was heard, playing to a full venue breaking the club's attendance record.

 After only playing for a short period of 9 months on the local live Melbourne circuit, their self-titled, self-financed debut album would arrive in 1995.
 The raw demo quality recording entered the Metal Labyrinth top 10 album charts for 17 weeks and a performance at the exclusive Palace Entertainment Complex in Melbourne followed.